flaviusb/kropaya/kropaya-description.md

 - Through quantification
 - Through %let statements

 The quantifiers are ∀ ∃ μ λ ı (forall, there exists, mu, lambda, fresh), which work 'as usual'.
+Note: ∃ has no ontological commitment.

 The evaluation of %let blocks happens sequentially.
 Evaluation of = statements inside a %let block happens with all rhs first, then when the corresponding %end is reached, all the bindings are made.
 So, this means that μ must be used for = statements inside a %let to refer to each other, but succesive %let statements may refer to previous %let statements.